indigo-iam/egi-trust-anchors-container/README.md

 ```

+*Note: the parameters `external: true` in volumes is recommended if you use Docker or Podman to ensure that the volumes are not deleted once the container
+is removed.
+If you run the container in the ocntext of a CI, you may want to omit it so that the volume is created on the fly.*

 ## Cron job

-The container exits after updating the trust anchors so it is necessary to add a cron job that periodically restarts the container
+The container exits after updating the trust anchors.
+It is necessary to have a mechanism to trigger its execution periodically.
+One way
+to do it is to add a cron job that periodically recreates or restarts the container that has exited
 (typically once a day).
 If the container has been created at startup, for example by executing the compose file, it is enough to
 restart the container with an entry like: